Top 10 Website Mistakes That Hurt SEO & Kill Your Visitor Experience

 Mistakes in webpage language declaration to Google

 This is a big one.
-Many of common website errors that surface in LocHub’s QA Insights dashboard and that are visible in its url-page detail are caused by incorrectly declaring to Google that the page content is in one language (e.g., English), when the content is actually in German.
+Many of the common website errors that surface in LocHub Insights' dashboard and that are visible in its URL-page detail are caused by incorrectly declaring to Google that the page content is in one language (e.g., English), when the content is actually in German.
 What’s the big deal, right?
 Well, it IS a big deal, because this technical mistake will hurt your SEO rankings and miss the opportunity to direct potential search traffic to your website (e.g., if the request only wants to show pages in the searcher’s native language).
-The outcome: you spend thousands for your translations and your SEO budget, only to see that money fly out the window due to technical website errors.
+The outcome: you spend thousands on your translations and your SEO budget, only to see that money fly out the window due to technical website errors.

 Translation errors and website Inconsistencies that hurt brand quality and confidence